microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/onattributecollectionhandler.md

 Namespace: microsoft.graph

-Used to configure what to invoke when attributes are ready to be collected from the user as defined in the **onAttributeCollectionHandler** event in an [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md) user flow type.
+A handler for the event when attributes are ready to be collected from the user in an authentication flow.
+May be part of an [authenticationEventsFlow](../resources/authenticationeventsflow.md).

 This is an abstract complex type from which the [onAttributeCollectionExternalUsersSelfServiceSignUp](../resources/onattributecollectionexternalusersselfservicesignup.md) subtype is derived.